 1 T sage leaves, sliced into very thin strips (or chiffonade)

-4 T cinnamon sugar pecans or toasted pecans, finely chopped
+2 T cinnamon sugar pecans, toasted pecans, or dry roasted pistachios, finely chopped

 salt and pepper to taste